Bing and the Microsoft Search Ecosystem

 Copilot is Microsoft’s AI answer engine, integrated across Edge, Windows, and Microsoft 365.
 It generates conversational responses grounded in real-time web retrieval from the Bing index.
 Unlike a ranked results page, Copilot selects and cites passages from pages it retrieves, making citation visibility the relevant metric rather than position.

 Copilot is especially prominent in professional and enterprise contexts, where Edge and Microsoft 365 integrations make it part of everyday work.
 For B2B content, this makes Copilot a more relevant surface than its consumer market share would suggest.
+Copilot citations are trackable through Bing Webmaster Tools’ AI Performance report, the only first-party tool currently offering this data.

 The Microsoft Copilot optimisation guide covers the content patterns and technical signals that influence citation.